GfSE/SAF-Specification/stakeholders.md

 * Which viewpoints are available in the framework

   ***Rationale:  I need an overview over the viewpoints available to identify possible gaps.***
-* Who are the Stakeholders of the frameworks viewpoints?
+* Who are the architecture framework stakeholders of the frameworks viewpoints?

   ***Rationale:  I need to explain to frameworks users who would typically have an interest in which viewpoint.***
 * Why does a stakeholder have this specific concern ?